Immigrant Name Changes

 "We know from experience that records of entry of many aliens into the United States contain assumed or incorrect names and other errors."
 From INS Operations Instruction 500.1 I, Legality of entry where record contains erroneous name or other errors, December 24, 1952.

 Among the reasons for the "incorrect" names were the immigrant's using:

-- The name used because of foreign custom, such as the given name of the father (with or without prefix or suffix) for the surname, the name of the farm, or some other name formulated by foreign custom
+The name used according to custom, such as the given name of the father (with or without prefix or suffix) for the surname, the name of the farm, or some other name formulated by custom

 Below, read some letters from immigrants explaining their name changes and an essay about immigrants' tendency to change their names…